reactionic127/cupofdata.com/content/blog/2018-03-04-b2b-leads-challenges-and-opportunities.md

 Imagine for example that 20% of a sales rep’s time was refocused on selling instead of prospecting.
 That would help them and the business increase their top line in a big way.
 Other benefits arise, such as increased lead velocity and improved cash flow.

-## Prospecting in the Land of ABM
+## The Challenge with Prospecting in the Land of B2B

-B2B companies are turning to Account Based Marketing because even with the expense of prospecting, its still in many cases cheaper than paying for search or social media campaigns to capture user data.
-Account Based Marketing initiatives rely primarily identifying specific markets to target and relying on using trusted data sources to find relevant information.

-However, assuming marketing and sales has coordinated their efforts and successfully launched an ABM strategy, then marketers and sales reps need to do some serious prospecting to a good match and then engage that prospect to attempt to convert it into a lead.
-The prospecting deliverable is to get:

-- High quality lead
-- Accurate contact information, particularly telephone numbers and emails
+Good prospectors take a few general categories in consideration when looking for a good lead.
+These include:

+- Does the account match the ideal customer profile?
+This is also known as "fit" information and includes firmographic, demographic, and technographic data.
+- Are the contacts at these accounts involved in the committee and if so at what capacity?
+- What are the best channels to monitor changes in behavior?
+- What relationships can they leverage to get good references or introductions?
+- Where can they obtain verified contact information to initiate the sales process?

-- Context that will help sales deliver the right message, at the right time, in the right format
+It's possible that some automation is in place to help capture new leads from targeted campaigns, such as those offered by LinkedIn.
+However, prospectors still need to obtain context from other channels in order to deliver the right message, at the right time, and in the right format.

-Although this is a more targeted approach, it is a more manual process.
 Sometimes the numbers do not reflect the opportunity costs of having reps spend up to 40% of their time prospecting.
 Furthermore, if the organization does not have dedicated Sales Development Representatives (SDRs) available, one sales rep would have to do both the prospecting and close the sale, which is a process that is not scalable.

 ## Conclusion

-Let’s face it, selling to businesses is hard.
+Selling to businesses is hard and requires a tested, repeatable process.
 Sales reps have to deal with the fact that a purchase decision is done by a committee and not by an individual.
 That means sales representatives have to call and convince multiple personas within an organization before a purchase is made.
 Granted, in this day and age the prospect has probably done most of their research before even engaging with the vendor, but some engagement with multiple people is necessary, especially at higher price points.

+The sales rep that is able to offer the best message and get to the potential customer first has the upper hand.

 - - -